cchens/Itty-Bitty/Phase1/README.md

 ### MVP

-Our product, **Itty Bitty**, is an online tutorial designed primarily for computer science and engineering students that are interested in learning and/or practicing bitwise operations and conversion between numerical bases, including binary (base 2), decimal (the “standard” base 10), and hexadecimal (base 16).
-For the more experienced users, we allow users to skip unnecessary tutorials via a practice option.
-We choose to put our application online so that it is easier for our users to access from any device, anywhere they happen to be with reinforcing ternet access.
-Our product features a game-like atmosphere with an interactive way of reinforcing users’ knowledge of the concepts to reduce the traditionally dull tutorial/lesson feeling.
-For example, Itty Bitty will feature levels, achievements, leaderboards and the ability to connect via and share to social network accounts.
-We will also make sure our application contains a multitude of images or animations to make this product visually appealing and easy for users to learn.
+Our product, **Itty Bitty**, is an online teaching tool designed primarily for computer science and engineering students that are interested in learning or<sup>*</sup> practicing bitwise operations and conversion between numerical bases.
+The focus would be on binary (base 2), decimal (the “standard” base 10), and hexadecimal (base 16) numbers.
+For the more experienced users, we allow users to skip introductory tutorials via a practice option.
+We chose to put our application online so that it is easier for our users to access from any device with a stable internet connection.
+Our product features a game-like atmosphere with an interactive way of reinforcing users’ knowledge of the core concepts without the dull feeling students feel during traditional lectures or tutorials.
+For example, Itty Bitty will feature engaging mechanics such as levels, achievements, leaderboards as well as the ability to connect and share via social media.
+We will also make sure our application contains a multitude of images and animations to make this product visually appealing and easy for users to learn.
 To expand on learning bitwise operations and conversion between numerical bases, the topics will be combined so that users can learn how to perform simple arithmetic with numbers of differing bases.
 These topics are fundamental and provide a solid foundation to many computer science courses in post-secondary education.

+<sub>* This is used as an “inclusive or”, one of the many concepts we explain in Itty Bitty</sub>.

 ### Release and Iteration Planning